YonatanMor/rooms/README.md

 ## Under the hood

 - Rooms run `RemixJS` as framework
-- Code in written in `TypeScript`
+- `TypeScript` as the primary coding language
-- Data storage utilise `PostgreSQL` DB along with `Prisma` for iprooved type safety
+- `PostgreSQL` as the database, paired with `Prisma` for enhanced type safety
-- `Framer motion` labrary for animations
+- `Framer motion` for animations
-- `tailwindcss` for styling
+- `TailwindCSS` for styling
-- `Zod` as a backend validation library
+- `Zod` for backend validation

 ## Design